SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/SRS.md

        The platform can send notifications to users regarding the status of their ride bookings, any updates or changes to the rides, and other relevant information.

      - #### Route Optimization :
-       The platform can optimize the routes for the rides to ensure that users reach their destinations as quickly and efficiently as possible.
+       The platform can optimize the routes for the rides using GPS to ensure that users reach their destinations as quickly and efficiently as possible.

      - #### Cost Sharing :
        The platform can calculate the cost of the ride and distribute it among the users who are sharing the ride.